Organizing digital files, do you love it or hate it?

 Use subfolders as needed but don’t use too many.
 Endless double clicking gets tiresome and may, in fact, deter you from using your system.
 Only get as specific as you need to be.

+The more sub folders you have the briefer the digital file name can be.
 Because you are categorizing your files with folders your file names can be brief.

 Instead of naming a file with the client’s name type of report and date.
 You may be able to simply use the report name because it is filed within the client file and the appropriate month.